AlreadyBored/nodejs-assignments/assignments-v2/09-ai-rag-vectordb/assignment.md

 ## Docker requirements

-Update `docker-compose.yml` in `nodejs2025Q2-knowledge-hub` to include vector DB service, for example:
+Update `docker-compose.yml` in your repository to include vector DB service, for example:

 - `vectordb` service (Qdrant or Chroma)
 - persistent volume for vector data